SoopyTM/game-for-people/README.md

 # game for people
- this is a game we're making
+ This is a game project originally made to test a movement script.